CommonRoad/commonroad-scenario-designer/CRD-3D-UPDATE-EN.md

 Line numbers point to the exact code locations at the time of this update.

+## Height Reference Considerations

+We have implemented and verified the conversion between ellipsoidal and orthometric heights based on the EGM96 geoid model.
+However, the OpenDRIVE specification does not state whether the `<elevation>` profile is expressed in ellipsoidal or orthometric heights, and `<geoReference>` only provides optional, non-binding hints.

+Because of this ambiguity, different application contexts (GNSS alignment vs. DEM-based analysis, for example) might interpret the same file differently.
+Enabling the conversion path therefore introduces assumptions that go beyond what OpenDRIVE mandates and should only be done when you control the upstream height reference.

+The conversion module is included in this delivery for completeness and reference; the CommonRoad development team can decide to keep or remove it (or change the default) once project requirements and standard alignment are clarified.

 ## Developer Notes (Internal API)

 - `ParametricLane.calc_border_height(...)`